ravisheth/mapsseq/README.md

 - Wash 2x T<sub>10</sub>E<sub>1</sub>  buffer and store at 4C

 ### Barcoded Bead Construction
+Note: this protocol yields approximately 10 million beads containing one of approximately 9,200 barcodes.
+We target at least 100-500nM primer concentration per droplet.
+Assuming a droplet volume of approximately 0.5nL, and accounting for a worst-case extension effeciency of 20%, each bead must contain approximately 2.5*10<sup>-4</sup> pmol or 10<sup>8</sup> copies of primer.

 ##### Conjugation of streptavidin to beads
 - Extract sepharose beads with a mean diameter of approximately 30μm from 1mL GE HiTrap NHS-Activated HP columns (GE Healthcare 17071601).
 The bottom of the column can be cut off directly above the filter assembly with a razor blade, and beads can be flushed out with a syringe filled with isopropanol coupled to the provide syringe adapter.
 Filter beads through a 100um cell strainer (Fisher 22-363-549) to remove any debris or aggregrated beads, and store in isopropanol at 4C.
-- Measure the concentration of bead stock with a hemacytomter, and prepare an aliquot of 20 million beads in a 1.5mL tube.
+- Measure the concentration of bead stock with a hemacytomter, and prepare an aliquot of 10 million beads in a 1.5mL tube.
 Wash with 1mL of nuclease-free water, and gently pellet by centrifugation in a microcentrifuge.
 Repeat this wash twice for a total of three washes.
 Carefully remove all water from the aliquot.
 - Prepare a 250uL solution of 100mM borate, 0.75mg/mL streptavidin and 5% Streptavidin-Cy3 by mixing: 50uL 0.5M sodium borate, 187.5uL 1mg/mL streptavidin (NEB N7021S) and 12.5uL Streptavidin-Cy3 (Life Technologies 43-4315).
 To covalently attach the streptavidin and Cy3 label to the beads, resuspend the prepared beads in the full 250uL of the solution.
 Incubate at room temperature on a rotisserie for 1 hour.
 - Wash the beads with 1mL of wash buffer (10mM Tris-HCl pH 8.0, 1mM EDTA, 0.1% Tween 20, 100mM NaCl) and gently pellet by centrifugation in a microcentrifuge.
 Repeat this wash four times for a total of five washes.
 Incubate the beads in wash buffer at room temperature on a rotisserie for 30 minutes to fully quench any remaining reactive groups on the beads.

 ##### First round primer extension of barcode oligonucleotide

-- anneal 2bio_pc oligo to each of the three bc oligos
-    - 2uM of 2xbio, 8uM of bc oligo:
-        - 0.16uL 250uM stock 2xbio_pc, 0.64uL 250uM stock PE oligo, 19.2uL water
+- Note from this point forward, all materials should be shielded from ambient light with amber tubes or foil to the greatest extent possible.
+In each well of a 96-well PCR plate, prepare a 10uL solution of 2.5uM 2bio-PC-pe1 primer and 10uM pe1 primer for each well.
+    - Specifically, prepare a 900uL containing 10uL of 250uM 2bio-PC-pe1 and 890uL nuclease free water.
+Pipette 9uL of the master mix into each well of a 96 well plate.
+Add 1uL of 100uM pe1 primer.
-    - stepwise cooling from 85 to 30 over 30 minutes (step down 30s)
+- Perform a stepwise cooling from 85C to 25C over 30 minutes (ramp -2C/min)
-    - Then add DNA pol master mix  to each
-        - 5uL NEB Buffer 2 (1x), 2.5uL Klenow
-        - (0.25U/uL), 2.5uL 10mM dNTPs (0.5mM), 20uL water
+- Add a Klenow (NEB M0210L) master mix such that each well has a final volume of 20uL containing 1x NEBuffer 2, 0.5mM dNTPs, and 2U Klenow.
+    - Specifically, prepare a 1000uL master mix containing 200uL NEBuffer 2 10x, 100uL 10uM dNTPs, 40uL Klenow (5,000 units/mL) and 860uL nuclease free water.
+Add 10uL to each well and mix well.
+- Incubate at 25C for 30 minutes.
+- Add 1uL of 0.5M EDTA pH8.0 to each well and mix well.
-    - 27C, 30 minutes, 75C, 20 minutes
+- Incubate at 75C for 20 minutes

-Conjugate to bead:

-- add ~100,000 beads per well (5uL of stock, this makes conc of each ~ 4*10^-4 pmol which is what i want)
-- incubate at RT, 2 hrs
+##### Conjugation of extended oligonucleotide to beads
+- Resuspend beads to a concentrations of 20,000 beads per uL.
+Add 5uL (100,000 beads) to each well and mix well.
+- Incubate on a rotisserie at room temperature overnight.

 - quench with biotin 2mM and NaOH 125mM
 - Was 5x biotin 0.1mM NaOH 125mM
 - Wash 3x 0.1mM biotin/wash buffer